 What We Believe

 St Cuthbert's is an Evangelical Anglican church in the diocese of London.
 If you are new to Christianity, the best way to find out about the faith that energises and shapes life at St Cuthbert's would be to look at the Exploring Christianity page.
-However, if you are interested in a fuller description of what we believe (using some recognised church jargon), you might like to know that:
+Below is a brief summary of what we believe, and you can find our most recent 'Statement of Faith' here.

 We are a Christian church